sanjayankur31/gnuplot-py/README.rst

 Because the main MS-Windows gnuplot executable (wgnuplot.exe) doesn't accept commands on standard input, Gnuplot.py cannot communicate with it directly.
-However, there is a simple little program called `pgnuplot.exe' that accepts commands on stdin and passes them to wgnuplot.
+However, there is a simple little program called `pgnuplot.exe` that accepts commands on stdin and passes them to wgnuplot.
 So to run Gnuplot.py on Windows, you need to make sure that pgnuplot.exe is installed.
 It comes with gnuplot since at least version 3.7.1.
-Alternatively you can get pgnuplot.exe alone by downloading `testing/windows-stdin.zip' from one of the gnuplot archives (e.g.,
+Alternatively you can get pgnuplot.exe alone by downloading `testing/windows-stdin.zip` from one of the gnuplot archives (e.g.,
 <ftp://ftp.gnuplot.info/pub/gnuplot/testing/windows-stdin.zip>).